BerkeleyLearnVerify/Scenic/docs/tutorials/fundamentals.rst

 Note that both the :scenic:`ego` car (where the camera is located) and the second car are both located on the road and facing along it, despite the fact that the code above does not specify the position or any other properties of the two cars.
-This is because reasonable default values for these properties have already been defined in the :scenic:`Car` definition, shown above and restated here:
+This is because reasonable default values for these properties have already been defined in the :scenic:`Car` definition:

 .. code-block::
 	:linenos: